 From a young age, I have been passionate about the fields of Psychology, Health, and well-being.
 After finishing my first degree in Psychology when I was 23 years old, I went on to work in the area of Human Resource Management.
 I enjoyed my work, however, after a while, I started to feel that this area of work was not my true calling.

 So I decided to take a break and I took the decision to leave my job and take off on a trip around the world.
-Eventually after a year and a half of wonderful travelling I decided not to return to the UK where I am from, but to start a new life and move to the beautiful Mediterranean town of Sitges, in the Barcelona area of Spain.
+Eventually, after a year and a half of wonderful traveling, I decided not to return to the UK where I am from, but to start a new life and move to the beautiful Mediterranean town of Sitges, in the Barcelona area of Spain.

 I went on to visit many doctors and eventually I had to accept that I was not finding any real solutions to my health issues.
-Eventually my body started to severly weaken and I fell into a state of chronic fatigue and depression.
-It was at this point that I was diagnosed with something called Fibromyalgia and Chronic Fatigue Syndrome.
+I was then diagnosed with Fibromyalgia as the "cause" for my chronic pain.
+Eventually, my body started to severely weaken and I fell into a state of exhaustion and depression.
+It was at this point that I was diagnosed with the "sister" condition of Fibromyalgia.....Chronic Fatigue Syndrome.

 Little side note: To this day, these conditions are not really well understood.
 They are considered to be related to the nervous system, they sometimes are connected to autoimmune illnesses and have been associated with trauma ( via ACES study) along with other possible influences; e.g. epigenetics, environmental.
 (My blog is dedicated to exploring the relationship between trauma and chronic conditions).

 WHEN EVERYTHING CHANGED